saints and sinners of the stage and screen

 The One Festival 2017 - Programme C

 Photography supplied by The Space

-The One Festival opened on 10th February and runs until 21st February.
-Programme C opened on 12th February, and next runs on 17th and 20th February 2016.
+The One Festival opened on 10th January and runs until 29th January.
+Programme C opened on 12th January, ran on 15th, 21st and 25th January and next runs on 28th January 2017.

 Nearest tube station: Mudchute (DLR)